karanns19/karanns19/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a dedicated Full Stack Engineer (Aviation Sector) with a passion for crafting innovative and efficient solutions.\
-🌱 &nbsp; I have successfully tackled various Software development challenges, collaborating with cross-functional teams to deliver high-quality products.\
+🌱 &nbsp; I have successfully tackled various technical challenges, collaborating with cross-functional teams to deliver high-quality products.\
 ✍️ &nbsp;I am a strong believer in the power of continuous learning and staying up-to-date with emerging technologies.\

 ### 🛠 &nbsp;Tech Stack